-Rare but potentially life-threatening complications include severe upper airway obstruction, splenic rupture, fulminant hepatitis, encephalitis, severe thrombocytopenia, and haemolytic anaemia.
+Rare but potentially life-threatening complications include severe upper airway obstruction, splenic rupture, fulminant hepatitis, encephalitis, severe thrombocytopaenia, and haemolytic anaemia.

 Treatment is usually symptomatic.

-Infectious mononucleosis (IM) is a clinical syndrome in a patient with primary Epstein Barr virus (EBV) infection; other causes of mononucleosis syndrome are much less common.
+Infectious mononucleosis (IM), also known as glandular fever, is a clinical syndrome most commonly caused by Epstein-Barr virus (EBV) infection in 80% to 90% of cases.
+Other causes are much less common.
 The diagnosis 'infectious mononucleosis' is primarily used when the syndrome is caused by EBV; 'mononucleosis syndrome' should be used when the syndrome is caused by a non-EBV aetiology.
-In children and adolescents EBV has been found to be the cause of IM in 80% to 90% of cases.
+This topic focuses on IM caused by EBV.